La Aurora International Airport: History

 Detachments from the airfield operated intermittently from San Jose Airport, San José, Costa Rica, and Puerto San José, Guatemala from 1942 though 1944.
 After the war ended, a small number of Americans remained at the airport performing training duties with the Guatemalan Air Force and also operating a weather station (MATS 6th Weather Squadron).
 United States personnel were restricted to base during the Guatemalan revolution following the death of Colonel Francisco Xavier Arana on 18 July 1949.
 Some artillery shells landed on the base during the violence.
 The facility was closed on 28 July 1949 and turned over to Guatemalan authorities.

-In October 2004, the Spanish carrier Iberia introduced nonstop service to Madrid aboard Airbus A340s.
-The new route resulted from the airline's decision to shut down its Miami hub, through which flights to Guatemala City used to operate.
+In October 2004, Iberia introduced nonstop service to Madrid aboard Airbus A340s.
+The route resulted from the airline's decision to shut down its Miami hub, where passengers previously had to change planes.

 The airport was closed for six months in 2020, from March to September, in response to the COVID-19 pandemic.